 For more APA News and Information, go to www.apawood.org

-Founded in 1933 and based in Tacoma, Washington, APA represents approximately 176 plywood, oriented strand board, glulam timber, wood I-joist, Rim Board and structural composite lumber mills throughout North America.
+Founded in 1933 and based in Tacoma, WA, APA represents about 175 plywood, oriented strand board, glulam and cross-laminated timber, wood I-joist, Rim Board® and structural composite lumber mills throughout North America.
 Its primary functions are quality auditing and testing, applied research, and market support and development.

 Learn more at www.apawood.org.